M3DV/LeFusion/README.md

             └── Mask_3
 ```

-## Installation
+## :nut_and_bolt: Installation

-1. Create a virtual environment `conda create -n lefusion python=3.8.19` and activate it `conda activate medsam`
+1. Create a virtual environment `conda create -n lefusion python=3.10` and activate it `conda activate lefusion`
-2. Download the code`git clone https://github.com/YuheLiuu/LeFusion.git`
+2. Download the code`git clone https://github.com/M3DV/LeFusion.git`
-3. Check if your pip version is 23.3.1.
-If it is not, install pip version 23.3.1`pip install pip==23.3.1`
+3. Check if your pip version is 22.3.1.
+If it is not, install pip version 22.3.1 `pip install pip==22.3.1`
 4. Enter the LeFusion folder `cd LeFusion/LeFusion_LIDC` and run `pip install -r requirements.txt`

-## Get Started
+## :bulb:Get Started

 1. Download the LIDC_IDRI dataset ([HuggingFace🤗](https://huggingface.co/datasets/YuheLiuu/LIDC-IDRI/tree/main))

    In our study, the LeFusion Model focuses on the generation of lung nodule regions.If you want to train a Diffusion Model to synthesize lung nodules, you can use the LIDC-IDRI dataset that has already been processed by us to train the LeFusion Model.
-Just put the LIDC-IDRI dataset to `LeFusion/LeFusion_LIDC/data`
+Just put the LIDC-IDRI dataset to `LeFusion/LeFusion_LIDC/data`.

-   **Note**: Before running the following command, make sure you are inside the `LeFusion/LeFusion_LIDC` folder.
+   > ✨**Note**: Before running the following command, make sure you are inside the `LeFusion/LeFusion_LIDC` folder.

    ```bash
    cd data